briansimiyuj/doctor-appointment-app/README.md

         a.
 Create a form with a title input and a textarea for the note content
         b.
 Make it a controlled component and use the `title` and `content` state variables from the Notes Tab Context

+    4. Create a ModalFooter component and mount it on the AddNoteModal component
+        a.
+Create a button to submit the note
+         i.
+Make it disabled if the title or content is empty
+        b.
+Create a button to close the modal

 ### Settings Context